Scottish education in the eighteenth century: Background: early modern era

-In the sixteenth century the Reformation had led to a disestablishment of the monastic and choir schools and the ambition to create a system of parish schools.
+In the 16th century the Reformation had led to a disestablishment of the monastic and choir schools and the ambition to create a system of parish schools.
 This was enshrined in legislation in 1696.
-By the late seventeenth century there was a largely complete network of parish schools in the Lowlands, but in the Highlands basic education was still lacking in many areas.
+By the late 17th century there was a largely complete network of parish schools in the Lowlands, but in the Highlands basic education was still lacking in many areas.

 School building

-Hospitals continued to be built by benefactors and some of these had very impressive buildings, like that of Robert Gordon's Hospital in Aberdeen, which was designed by William Adam (1689–1748) in the 1730s.
-Until the late eighteenth century most schools buildings were indistinguishable from houses, but the wealth from the Agricultural Revolution led to a programme of extensive rebuilding.
-Most schools had a single schoolroom, which could hold up to 80 pupils, were taught by a single schoolmaster.
+Hospitals continued to be built by benefactors, and some of these had very impressive buildings, like that of Robert Gordon's Hospital in Aberdeen, which was designed by William Adam (1689–1748) in the 1730s.
+However until the late 18th century most school buildings were indistinguishable from houses, but the wealth from the Agricultural Revolution led to a programme of extensive rebuilding.
+Most schools had a single schoolroom, which could hold up to 80 pupils, taught by a single schoolmaster.
 There might be smaller adjoining rooms for the teaching of infants and girls.
-There was sometimes with a schoolmaster's house in the same style nearby.
-Many burgh schools moved away from this model of teaching from the late eighteenth century as the new commercial and vocational subjects led to the employment of more teachers.
-From the 1790s urban schools were often rebuild in a more imposing classical style, from public subscription, or a legacy, and renamed academies.
+There was sometimes a schoolmaster's house in the same style nearby.
+Many burgh schools moved away from this model of teaching from the late 18th century as the new commercial and vocational subjects led to the employment of more teachers.
+From the 1790s urban schools were often rebuilt in a more imposing classical style, by public subscription, or a legacy, and renamed "academies".